rewoo/onsite-seo/README.md

 Phantomjs is not nodejs.
 There share some functionality but they are not the same.
 So we need these two steps.

-### The single scores of my page are arbitrary
+### The single weight of my page are arbitrary

 Yes.
 They are.
 The should only give you some hint for your page.
-Most scores are from 0 to 10.
+Most weights are from 0.2 to 5.
 If you know better values, please file a github pull request.

 ### This tool does not show my backlinks or page rank